AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Append upload.md

         os.Exit(-1)
     }

-    // If the object is not appended for the first time, you can obtain the append position by using bucket.GetObjectDetailedMeta or querying the value of X-Oss-Next-Append-Position returned in the last append upload.
+    // If you have appended content to the object, you can obtain the position from which the current append operation starts from the next_position field in the response returned by the last operation or by using the bucket.head_object method.
     //props, err := bucket.GetObjectDetailedMeta("<yourObjectName>")
     //if err ! = nil {
     //    fmt.Println("Error:", err)